 - Identify a specific area(s) in which one is underperforming,

 - Sort out your fears that may be undermining better results and choose which fear seems fundamental, and

 - Decide whether the fear indeed justifies a change in one’s approach to the situation.

-This exercise is powerful because we almost always exaggerate the potential negative consequences of our under recognized fears.
-They then become the hobgoblins that hobble our effectiveness.
+This exercise is powerful because we tend to exaggerate the potential negative consequences of our under-recognized fears.
+They then become the hobgoblins that reduce effectiveness.

-Here is an example of the usefulness of these three steps in an area of underperformance in my own career:
+Here’s an example of the these three steps in an area of underperformance in my own career:

 - For decades I had accepted my strength in mentoring “stars” and my weakness in mentoring “average” employees.
-My acceptance guaranteed that I would continue to be an average boss for those that I deemed to have average performance.
+My acceptance guaranteed that I would continue to be a less than stellar boss for those I assessed to be average performers.
 Was there a fear underlying my ineffectiveness?
 Yes.

-- My fear arose from the extreme embarrassment that I imagined I personally would feel if I were just an “average” employee.
-This led me to greatly exaggerate how uncomfortable others would feel when performance issues were addressed.
+- My fear arose from the extreme embarrassment that I imagined I would personally feel if I were less than a stellar employee myself.
+This led to my exaggeration of how uncomfortable others would feel when routine performance issues were addressed.

-- This exaggeration of how bad it might be for them made me blind to the obvious reality that employees want to grow and need skillful counsel when they aren’t doing well at their work.
+- My own fears made me insensitive to the reality that employees want to grow and need skillful counsel when they aren’t doing their best work.

 Tomorrow’s Fix Today™,